State Street Consumer Staples Select Sector SPDR ETF

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on the comprehensive analysis provided, here is the 12-month outlook for XLP:
+Based on the comprehensive analysis, here is a 12-month outlook for XLP:

 Wall Street Consensus